gaehlerm/SoftwareEngineering/README.md

 ## Working with humans

 Humans are all inherently flawed.
 They are insecure and try to hide themselves.
-They don't like to be critisized.
+They don't like to be criticized.
 They are scared because they are not a genius.
 But they don't have to be.
 Hardly anyone is a genius and most work is done by good, but not outstanding programmers.
 This fear, however, makes things worse.
 Because it is important to talk to other developers.
 Your team is much more productive if the team members talk to each other.
-If they are able to critisize each other in a constructive way.
+If they are able to criticize each other in a constructive way.

-In order to excel, humans need psycological savety.
+In order to excel, humans need psychological safety.
 This requires 3 things: humility, respect and trust.
 Effective team work is not possible without these things.
 Discussions only work if all parties involved are treated equally.

 ## Working with customers